 Admissions

-WIHI is a public, International Baccalaureate high school serving students in Washtenaw, Jackson, Lenawee, Livingston, Monroe, Oakland, and Wayne counties.
-Preference is given to siblings, WIMA students, and Washtenaw residents of the districts listed below.
-Total 9th grade students: 150-160.
+WIMA & WIHI are a public, International Baccalaureate World School serving students in Washtenaw, Jackson, Lenawee, Livingston, Monroe, Oakland, and Wayne counties.

 All families will need to have the documents listed below attached to their application, plus any forms emailed to them after the application has been submitted.